JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/index.md

 ### Shellcode No.1 - TCP Bind Shell ###

-At first, we will talk about linux/x86/shell_bind_tcp, which is very simmilar to the first assignment in SLAE Exam
+At first glance, we'll take payload linux/x86/shell_bind_tcp, very similar to the shellcode we wrote in the first SLAE exam task.

 ------------------------------------------------------------------------------------------------------------------------
 ```bash